Synchronization in Anonymous Networks Under Arbitrary Dynamics: Analysis

 For any node $u$ and phase $i\geq 0$, the value of $u.X_{\synchAlgo}(\ell)^i$, for each port $\ell\in u.F^i$ corresponds to the $\synchAlgo$-state of the valid neighbor $v$ of $u$ connected through port $\ell$ at the start of the $i$-th execution of {\sc ExecuteSynch} by $v$.
 Moreover, $u.X_{\synchAlgo}(\ell)^i$ corresponds to the $\synchAlgo$-state of the neighbor $v$ of $u$ in $\synchGraphSnap_{i}$ right before the $i$-th step in a synchronous execution of algorithm $\synchAlgo$ according to $\synchGraph$. \end{lemma}

 \begin{proof} We will prove the lemma by induction on $i\geq 0$.
-The claim is trivially true for $i=0$, since by the time a node $u$ will execute its $0$-th execution of {\sc ExecuteSynch} by a node $u$ will correspond to the first action of $\synchAlgo$ that $u$ executes, which cannot rely on any proper initialization of $u$'s neighbors in a synchronized execution, i.e., cannot rely on any particular value of the pulled states of its neighbors in the synchronous execution.
+The claim is trivially true for $i=0$, since by a node $u$ corresponds to the first action of $\synchAlgo$ that $u$ executes, which cannot rely on any proper initialization of $u$'s neighbors in a synchronized execution, i.e., cannot rely on any particular value of the pulled states of its neighbors in the synchronous execution.
 Hence, the pulled states $u.X_{\synchAlgo}(\ell)^0$ by $u$ for each port $\ell$ in the semi-synchronous execution must be trivially valid.

 Assume the claim is true for any phase less than $i\geq 1$.
 From Lemma \ref{lem:consistentNeighborhood}, we know that the final set $u.F^i$ represents the neighborhood of $u$ in $\synchGraphSnap_i$.
 As defined earlier, let $t_{(u,i)}$ be the first stage where $u$ starts an action execution already in phase $i$.
 Note that the $\synchAlgo$-state of any node $v$ only changes during an execution of {\sc ExecuteSynch}, so the value of any $\synchAlgo$ variables of $v$ remains unchanged for the duration of the phase until right before an action of $\synchAlgo$ is executed in Line~\ref{algline:actionA} of the \synchronizer -Synchronizer, i.e., any pulled $\synchAlgo$-state of $v$ remains unchanged for the duration of $[t_{(v,i)},t_{(v,i+1)}-1]$.